ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 A `BoxSpec` is a specification in the form of a Rust struct which specifies parameters of an `ErgoBox`.
 This spec struct is used as a "source of truth" to both verify and find `ErgoBox`es which match the spec.

 As such, we are going to create a `BoxSpec` for the Math Bounty stage, which will be used by our `MathBountyBox` struct.
 We will be doing this using the `BoxSpec::new()` function which allows us to specify the address, value range, registers, and tokens for our specification.
-In our case we will only be using the address due to the simplicity of our dApp.
+In our case we will only be using the address due to the simplicity of our smart contract.

 ```rust